Unclonable Cryptography in Linear Quantum Memory: Introduction

-\paragraph{This work.} In this work, we overcome the quadratic barrier for long-term quantum memory in both signature tokens and one-shot signatures.
-First, in a classical oracle model we give constructions with asymptotically-optimal quantum storage $O(\lambda)$ and unconditional security: \begin{theorem} Relative to a classical oracle there exists secure OSS with $O(\lambda)$-sized quantum secret keys, where each quantum secret key can sign on messages of size $\lambda$ and for every $T$ and a quantum unbounded algorithm making $T$ queries to the oracles, the probability to find two different signatures corresponding to the same public verification key $\pk$ is $\frac{ \poly(T) }{ 2^{\lambda} }$, for some polynomial $\poly(\cdot)$. \end{theorem} In the standard model, depending on the computational assumptions used, we also obtain either $O(\lambda)$ or $O(\lambda^2)$-sized quantum secret keys (Theorems \ref{theorem:standard_model_1}, \ref{theorem:standard_model_2} and \ref{theorem:standard_model_3}).
+In this work, we overcome the quadratic barrier for long-term quantum memory in both signature tokens and one-shot signatures.
+First, in a classical oracle model we give constructions with asymptotically-optimal quantum storage $O(\lambda)$ and unconditional security: \begin{theorem} Relative to a classical oracle there exists secure OSS with $O(\lambda)$-sized quantum secret keys, where each quantum secret key can sign on messages of size $\lambda$ and for every $T$ and a quantum unbounded algorithm making $T$ queries to the oracles, the probability to find two different signatures corresponding to the same public verification key $\pk$ is $\frac{ \poly(T) }{ 2^{\lambda} }$, for some polynomial $\poly(\cdot)$. \end{theorem}